SomayaB/roam/README.md

 A travel site providing traveler reviews of restaurants, hotels and fun activities!

+- Robust RESTful API that runs on an Express server.
+- Implemented authentication and session and used a Postgres database to store the session data.
+- Enforced MVC principles.

 [Link to Live Site](https://roamin.herokuapp.com/)

 ## Setting up Development Environment